stacks-network/gaia/README.md

 # Driver model

 Gaia hub drivers are fairly simple.
 The biggest requirement is the ability to fulfill the _write-to/read-from_ URL guarantee.

+A driver can expect that each of its functions will be mutexed by a path.
+As in, no function will be invoked concurrently with a given unique path.

-As currently implemented a gaia hub driver must implement the following two functions:
+As currently implemented
+a gaia hub driver must implement the following functions:

 ```javascript
 /**